What fees to expect when refinancing

 Settlement fee

 Settlement fees are costs incurred to ‘settle’ your new loan.
-It covers things like accounting and legal fees, and other similar administrative expenses.
-It may also include the valuation fees – mentioned above.
+These can include accounting, legal, and administrative costs.
+It may also include the valuation fees mentioned above.

 Discharge fees on existing loan